 The two keys to money management are just investing your budget with capital that you don’t really need, and not losing more than you want to lose per exchange.
 I advise people you can set the value of your 1R per trade risk so that if you lose 20 straight trade you can always sell the same number.

 What I’m talking about here is trade when there’s no edge or strategy in there.
 It is a mistake born of impatience and greed.
 I realize you want to make money in the markets badly, but I can assure you that more frequently than not investing is not the way you do it.
-Looking at lower time frames is a major factor for over-trade by traders, too, trading from smartphone phones is a problem.
+Looking at lower time frames is a major factor for over-trading by traders, too, trading from smartphone phones is a problem also.
 These things lead to the charts being addicted and this obviously results in over-trading.
 Over-trading is essentially gambling, and, as I said earlier, the house always wins (that is, the casino, or the broker or other traders, not you).

 Solution: avoid Forex over trading

 The remedy to over-trading is to slow down all facets of your company.
-That implies, staring only at the average chart for a moment, not using the computer to exchange and just reviewing the charts a handful of times a day for 20 to 30 minutes each.
-To exchange you will take a sniper approach, not a machine-gunner approach.
+That implies, staring only at the average chart for a moment, not using the computer to trade and just reviewing the charts a handful of times a day for 20 to 30 minutes each.
+To trade you will take a sniper approach, not a machine-gunner approach.
 You have to recognize, embrace and operate on the reality that less is better in commerce.